with alicia gould

 Assignment: Getting variety with each pose.

 Reading: Family Interactions.
 Posing tips and inspiration for siblings of all ages, parents together and individually and the family altogether.
-Video this week includes a family session with an 18 month old sibling.
+Video this week includes a family session with an 18 month old sibling and editing.

 Assignment: Setting up the perfect shot and paying attention to the details.